 Bookmakers offer betting on horse racing at various stages, including ante-post on many big races.
 But sometimes an ante-post horse racing market will be suspended.
 This is mainly when there is contrasting news about the possible participation of a horse that is prominent in the market.

 One such horse in recent seasons has been Altior, who has often been installed as an odds-on favourite in ante-post markets for races such as the Tingle Creek Chase and Champion Chase.
-Rumours of Altior’s participation or potential non-participation in such races has caused the markets to be suspended.
+Rumours of Altior’s participation or potential non-participation in such races have caused the markets to be suspended.

 This is because bookmakers don’t want to risk laying other horses in the market at much bigger prices than they would have to if Altior is declared a non-runner.
 There’s nothing underhand or illegal about a bookmaker suspending betting on a race, it’s just a way of protecting themselves.